djinna/docpad.gwenbell.com/src/documents/index.html.md

 26 Feb 2013 | Do yourself a favor.
 Today, go through and delete everything you can that you published to the web prior to January 1 2013.

 25 Feb 2013 | New: [Videos!](http://gwenbell.com/pages/video)

-25 Feb 2013 | Now that my site's where I want it, taking on new projects.
-[Hit me](mailto:gwen@gwenbell.com) if you need some programming skillz.

 25 Feb 2013 | [31 Days of Commits](http://gwenbell.com/posts/31daysofcommits)